-High temperatures are hard on car batteries.
-The electrolyte solution in car batteries evaporates more rapidly in hot climates.A battery with a long life is important if your daily driving habits are primarily short, stop-and-start trips.
+High temperatures are hard on car batterywale.
+The electrolyte solution in car batterywale evaporates more rapidly in hot climates.A battery with a long life is important if your daily driving habits are primarily short, stop-and-start trips.
 Short trips don't allow very much time for your battery to recharge.
 A battery with a long life is better able to withstand those shorter trips.

 Step-4 : Look for a battery that has been on the store shelf for less than 6 months.